 Victoria Young Head Shield Sovereign Information

-Also going by the name of 'type 1' sovereigns, the victoria young head sovereigns is perhaps the most iconic piece of coinage from the regin of Queen Victoria.
-In this blog we will explore the various mintages, dates and mints involved in the production of the famed Victoria Shield Sovereigns.
+Also going by the name of 'type 1' sovereigns, the Victoria young head sovereigns is perhaps the most iconic piece of coinage from the regin of Queen Victoria.
+In this blog we will explore the various mintages, dates and mints involved in the production of the famed Victoria Shield Back Sovereigns.
 Find all Victoria young head shield sovereigns to buy on this link here

 The Young Head Shield Sovereign

 Her reign would come to define an age and would prove to be the longest reign in the history of the British Monarchy, until now, beating that of George III, in whose reign she was only just born into.
 There are several variations and in order to categorise they are pooled by portrait, mintmark and die numbers.These sovereigns are also referred to as Type I sovereigns - the obverse portrait was created by William Wyon and the shield by Jean Baptiste Merlen.

 A Young Victoria